Shante14/azure-cloud-soc-lab/README.md

 The lab simulates real-world attack traffic against a publicly exposed virtual machine and analyzes security events using SIEM capabilities.

+Why This Lab Matters

+Public-facing RDP services are among the most commonly targeted attack vectors in cloud environments.
+This lab demonstrates how centralized logging and SIEM analytics can detect, investigate, and respond to brute-force authentication attempts in real time.

 ### Objectives

 - Cloud security monitoring